The Story of a Youth Meditation Experiment in Georgetown offered for Highschool Students in Halton

 (Kathleen) – Teacher and volunteer with Youth Program-Oakville

 My Georgetown experience was a “sweet” one.
 It was a chilly morning but the sun was gorgeous and i remember the Sahaj team meeting up at the parking lot all excited.
 It was so sweet we gathered around sharing “sweet” bread and juice as we prepared for the event.
 Personally I expected that giving self realization to high school students would be challenging, I imagined how loud they can be and restless, typical teenagers.
 They turned out to be calm, respectful and cooperative.
 They asked questions, one was how to stay in balance that clearly was a sign that they had the desire to better themselves, the desire for spiritual evolution.
-I could say that of everything that had happened that day, clearly Shri Mataji in her spiritual presence always takes care of us.
-She arranges everything, takes care of the team making it easier for us, takes care of the students, the teachers were wonderful, her blessings even provided for the perfect weather.
-Indeed she is a “sweet” dear Mother 🙂 that we fondly remember this month – when she passed away.
+I could say that of everything that had happened that day, clearly Shri Mataji in Her spiritual presence always takes care of us.
+She arranges everything, takes care of the team making it easier for us, takes care of the students, the teachers were wonderful, Her blessings were felt even in the perfect weather for going on this “mission”.
+Indeed Shri Mataji is our beloved Teacher and Mother that we fondly remember this month – when she passed away.